odola-sunday/Assessing-Quality-of-care-for-HIV-Clients/README.md

   Executive_Summary_Quality_of_Care.pdf
 README.md

-## 8. How to Use
-1. Open analysis/quality_of_care_analysis.ipynb for full data cleaning and visualization code
-2. Review charts/ folder for all 7 charts referenced in the summary
-3. See outputs/Executive_Summary_Quality_of_Care.pdf for report-ready version

-Requirements: Python 3.9+, pandas, matplotlib, openpyxl

-## 9. Authors & Contact
-Prepared by: [Your Name]
-Organization: BENSACA / Implementing Partner

-I'm open if you want us to connect: You can reach me via email (odolasunday2050@gmail.com)
+I'm open if you want us to connect
-Date: September 2026
-Contact: [your.email@org.ng]

-For questions on methodology or data requests, please contact the M&E team.
+You can reach me via email: [odolasunday2050@gmail.com]

 ## 10. Disclaimer
 This analysis is based on facility EMR data as of September 2026.
 Results are for program improvement purposes and should be triangulated with other data sources.